What are dominant sex traits?

 Y-linked inheritance is when a mutation is present on the Y chromosome, and it can only be passed down from fathers to their sons.
 This type of inheritance usually results in only males being affected by the condition.

-See also What are deadpool traits?
+See also What are adjectives traits?

 Sex-linked traits are characteristics that are determined by genes located on the sex chromosomes.
 Inheritance patterns for these traits can differ for males and females, since the X and Y chromosomes differ.
 One example of a sex-linked trait is color blindness, which is primarily seen in males.What are dominant sex traits_1